avishaan/codehatcher.github.io/index.md

 I love salsa dancing almost as much as I love solving technical problems.
 I'm an engineer focused on innovation without losing sight of the customer.
-Having worked as both a NASA engineer and as the CTO of a health-tech startup, I learned *innovation without a customer is art*.
+Having worked as both a NASA engineer and as the CTO of a health-tech startup, I learned an important product engineering lesson.
+> a product without a customer is indistinguishable from art; it may look *beautiful*, but it can't solve a problem

 Leading engineering teams to solve business problems is **my passion**.
-Nothing is as fulfilling as leading an engineering team to develop an innovative product and into a cutting edge team.
+Nothing is as fulfilling as getting a team of engineers to work with a team of designers to create an innovative product loved by the customers.

 If you're curious to see what **motivates me** as an engineer who likes to program, check out my [posts on machine learning]({% link _pages/category-archive.md %}).
 If you're curious to see what motivates me as a team leader, check out my [book notes]({% link _pages/books.md %}) on what I've read.
 If you're curious to see what I've worked on in the past so we can collaborate, check out some of my past projects.